eryktr/design-patterns/README.md

 Different operations are allowed and are implemented in a different way.

 ## Command
 A simple GUI application written in WPF.
-The application features a label and two TextBlocks.
-The user can change the text as well as the font size of the label in question using these TextBlocks and their respective buttons.
+The application features a label and two TextBoxes.
+The user can interfere with the way that the text is displayed as in the label in question by altering the TextBoxes and clicking their respective buttons.
 Each action is implemented using the `Command` design pattern.
+That way, different request may be passed to different buttons under the same interface:
+`ICommand`.
+This means that the high level module needs no knowledge of implementation details.
 What is more, every action can be undone, as well as redone.